Item Price Qty Total

 Why Are We Still Debating Platelet-Rich Plasma?

-And you may also want to check out the DRPRP Kit for the most ideal concentration of Platelet-Rich Plasma.
+And you may also want to check out the Dr. PRP Kit for the most ideal concentration of Platelet-Rich Plasma.

 Why Are We Still Debating Platelet-Rich Plasma?